MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/general-setup.md

 * 104.42.231.28

-For US Government GCC High customers, it's also necessary to add the following IP addresses to your Firewall’s allow list to provide access for the Cloud App Security GCC High portal:
+For US Government GCC High customers, it's also necessary to add the following IP addresses to your Firewall's allow list to provide access for the Cloud App Security GCC High portal:

 * 52.227.143.223
 * 13.72.19.4